mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 #### 3.3.2 `Insert` {#insert}

 In cases where additional records need to be added to existing knowledge bases, the `Insert` operation can be used.
 This operation handles a list of chunks that need to be inserted into the knowledge base.
 It has similar behaviour to the [(Re)populate](#repopulate-knowledge-base) operation, except for that it does not delete any data.
+This operation does not prevent the creation of duplicates in the knowledge base, if the chunks were already inserted before.

 #### 3.3.3 `Replace` {#replace}

-The `Replace` operation is intended to be used in scenarios in which the chunks in the knowledge base are related to Mendix entities (i.e. data in the Mendix database).
-It can be used to keep the knowledge base in sync when the Mendix data changes and this needs to be reflected in the knowledge base.
+The `Replace` operation is intended to be used in scenarios in which the chunks in the knowledge base are related to Mendix objects (i.e., data in the Mendix database).
+It can be used to keep the knowledge base in sync when the Mendix data changes which needs to be reflected in the knowledge base.
 The operation handles a list of chunks: it will remove the knowledge base data for the Mendix objects the chunks refer to, after wich the new data is inserted.

 ### 3.4 Retrieve Operations {#retrieve-operations}

-Currently, four operations are available for on-demand retrieval of data chunks from a knowlege base.
+Currently, four operations are available for on-demand retrieval of data chunks from a knowledge base.
 All operations work on a single knowledge base (specified by the name) on a single database server (specified by the [DatabaseConfiguration](#databaseconfiguration-entity)).
 Apart from a regular [Retrieve](#retrieve), an additional operation was exposed to [Retrieve Nearest Neighbors](#retrieve-nearest-neighbors), where the cosine distance between the input vector and the vectors of the records in the knowledge base is calculated.
 In both cases it is possible to filter on [Labels](#create-label).

 A typical pattern for retrieval from a knowledge base is as follows:

 1. Create a list of label.
 2. Use [Create Label](#create-label) as many times as needed to add the necessary labels.
-3. Do the retrieve, e.g. use [`Retrieve Nearest Neighbors`](#retrieve-nearest-neighbors) to find chunks based on vector similarity.
+3. Do the retrieve, e.g., use [`Retrieve Nearest Neighbors`](#retrieve-nearest-neighbors) to find chunks based on vector similarity.

 For scenarios in which the chunks were created based on Mendix objects at the time of population, and these objects need to be used in logic after the retrieval step, two additional operations are available.
 The Java Actions [Retrieve & Associate](#retrieve-associate) and [Retrieve Nearest Neighbors & Associate](#retrieve-nearest-neighbors-associate) take care of the chunk retrieval and set the association towards the original object, if applicable.